What Just Became Law

 Who it applies to: Any employer using "high-risk AI systems" in hiring.
 AI hiring tools are explicitly categorized as high-risk.
 Company size doesn't matter—if you use AI in Colorado hiring, you're covered.

-Penalties: Up to $20,000 per violation.
+Penalties: Potential fines up to $20,000 per violation.
 The Colorado Attorney General can bring enforcement actions, and a private right of action may be added via future amendments.
+(SB24-205)

 California's AB 2930 — Effective January 1, 2026